Back to Articles

 3. Order and receive concrete (day of pour)

 A 200 sq ft patio 4 inches deep requires 2.5 cubic yards of concrete.
-Order from a ready-mix supplier with these specifications: 4,000 PSI compressive strength, 5–7% air entrainment, and a 4–5 inch slump (slump measures concrete flow; 4–5 inches is standard for patio work).
+Order from a ready-mix supplier with these specifications: high-strength concrete, 5–7% air entrainment, and a 4–5 inch slump (slump measures concrete flow; 4–5 inches is standard for patio work).
 If you want color, add pigment at the plant; adding it on-site causes streaking and inconsistency.
 Cost is typically $150–200 per cubic yard plus delivery ($30–50).
 Confirm the delivery window (usually a 2-hour window); you need a clear path and ready crew to unload the truck.

 DIY pitfall: Ordering concrete without a clear understanding of how much time you have to work.
 Concrete begins to set after 90–120 minutes in warm weather; you cannot dawdle.
 Have all crew and tools ready before the truck arrives.